-WASHINGTON — Federal prosecutors moved to dismiss the case against President Trump’s former aide Michael Flynn, despite his earlier guilty plea on charges of lying to investigators brought by former special counsel Robert Mueller.
+WASHINGTON — Federal prosecutors moved to dismiss the case against President Trump’s former aide Michael Flynn, despite Flynn’s guilty plea on charges of lying to investigators brought by former special counsel Robert Mueller.

 The move follows a months-long campaign by Flynn and his new legal team to undo his original guilty plea, which he personally confirmed two more times in court.

 Flynn’s defenders have argued ferociously on cable news shows, especially FOX News, that he was entrapped by overzealous investigators.